The Original Amateur Hour: Move to other networks (1955–1970)

 The show moved to ABC (October 1955 to June 1957), then returned to NBC (July 1957 to October 1958).
 It then ran from May 1959 to October 1959 on CBS, before returning to ABC for a last prime-time run from March 1960 to September 26, 1960.
 Even then the show wasn't finished—it ran for another decade as a late-Sunday-afternoon feature on CBS, beginning on October 2, 1960.

 Many long-running CBS shows were canceled in 1970–71 because they attracted viewers of an advanced age.
-Mack's show was among the first to go, though not as a direct result of the other cancellations.
+Mack's show was among the first to go, although not as a direct result of the other cancellations.
 Its Sunday afternoon timeslot was subsumed by the NFL on CBS at the start of the 1970 season as a result of the AFL–NFL merger and its expanded game slate, with CBS beginning to carry football doubleheaders.
 The network announced the show's cancellation on November 2, as Geritol dropped its sponsorship of the series, one of the last vestiges of the Golden Age where single-series sponsors were more common.

-The final show was broadcast on September 27, 1970.
+On September 27, 1970, the final show was broadcast.

 Revival on The Family Channel (1992)

 In 1992 Albert Fisher revived the program (as The New Original Amateur Hour) on cable television network The Family Channel (now Freeform) hosted by weatherman Willard Scott.
 This revival lasted one season, in spite of its popularity and high ratings.

 It featured the debut of highly successful and famous Backstreet Boys member Nick Carter.
-This was a catalyst for other child stars including Elizabeth Byler who starred In October Sky, Ernest Goes to Camp, Other Voices Other Rooms and Summer Pulley who went on to become a member of the Disney Channel's Mickey Mouse Club, a cast member of Nickelodeon's Clarissa Explains It All and star in the movie Parenthood with Steve Martin.
+This was a catalyst for other child stars including Elizabeth Byler, who starred in October Sky, Ernest Goes to Camp, and Other Voices, Other Rooms, and Summer Pulley, who went on to become a cast member of Disney Channel's The Mickey Mouse Club, Nickelodeon's Clarissa Explains It All and the 1989 film Parenthood.
 The show also revived the practice of counting the number of the original episodes, with the first being show number 1,652 and the last, show number 1,664.